WeCanSTU/Phoenix-AriesSDK/README.md

 This project provides the following core functionalities:

-### 1.1 AreisSDK Support
+### 1.1 AriesSDK Support

-- Provides **I2C interface porting** for the AreisSDK, allowing quick adaptation for the Phoenix core board.
+- Provides **I2C interface porting** for the AriesSDK, allowing quick adaptation for the Phoenix core board.
 - Supports multiple peripheral communication protocols, enabling developers to extend their peripheral functionalities.

 ### 1.2 BootLoader Example